 - Before Sun Tzu earned his fame, he was given a test from the King: turn 180 concubines into a small army.
 He pulled it off, though he had to punish some of his officers before they would take him seriously.

-- The American Continental Army started out as this.
+- The Continental Army in The American Revolution started out as this.
 It was made of people who didn't have any experience of warfare, who didn't have any strong officers who could inspire strong discipline among them, many of them deserted the "army" to go back to their families and farms and didn't return in weeks.
-It suffered from lack of food, uniforms and ammunition, bad language and diseases were infecting the army so hard that hardened Seven Years' War veterans were shocked by it, most of the soldiers only fought the revolution half-heartly, alcohol was consumed in great volumes, etc. It's said that when George Washington got to see the "army" he had accepted command of, he had a Heroic BSOD for half a hour before he started cleaning it up.
+It suffered from lack of food, uniforms and ammunition, bad language and diseases were infecting the army so hard that hardened Seven Years' War veterans were shocked by it, most of the soldiers only fought the revolution half-heartedly, alcohol was consumed in great volumes, etc. It's said that when George Washington got to see the "army" he had accepted command of, he had a Heroic B.S.O.D. for half a hour before he started cleaning it up.

 - In some cases, ironically, the problem of the Continental Army was the reverse.
-New Englanders at least were small farmers and storekeepers who were to well aware of their dignity as middle class folk to take to military discipline and needed a commander who could work with their cultural eccentricities before they became effective.
+New Englanders at least were small farmers and storekeepers who were too well aware of their dignity as middle class folk to take to military discipline and needed a commander who could work with their cultural eccentricities before they became effective.
 Historian Fred Anderson draws a picture of that in several of his books.

 - Both sides in The American Civil War suffered from this, but a special mention goes out to Wheat’s tigers, “The sweepings of New Orleans.” a unit that Jackson reputedly hid from international observers, not to prevent international observes forming a poor impression of his army, but to stop them getting robbed by the troops and their camp followers.
 Their reputation on the battlefield was, however, excellent.

 - By the end of the Thirty Years' War, every army involved.